Austin DWI Lawyer

 Put a Former Travis County Prosecutor on Your Side

 Have you been pulled over for DWI (driving while intoxicated) in Travis County?
 A DWI is a serious matter that has many negative ramifications.
 While you might believe it is impossible to fight this charge, you may be able to secure a better outcome with the help of the right attorney.
 You will need a legal professional who has the experience and understanding of how the other side operates to give you a cutting edge.

-At the Law Office of Paul Quinzi, PLLC, our Austin DWI defense attorney is a former Travis County prosecutor who has the necessary track record, experience as a prosecutor, and belief that you are not guilty until proven so.
+At the Law Office of Paul Quinzi, PLLC, our Austin DWI attorney is a former Travis County prosecutor who has the necessary track record, experience as a prosecutor, and belief that you are not guilty until proven so.
 Our firm fights for its clients with the goal of a case disposal that makes you eligible for expunction or nondisclosure.
 We will thoroughly investigate the state’s evidence for its potential flaws, inconsistencies, and other errors in all facets of your arrest.

 Arrange for a free consultation by calling the Law Office of Paul Quinzi, PLLC at (512) 515-1856.

 You can be arrested for DWI or boating while intoxicated (BWI) if your blood alcohol concentration (BAC) measures .08 percent or above.
 You may also be arrested if a police officer observes that your driving is visibly impaired due to alcohol or drugs regardless of your BAC.
 Because of the adverse public opinion regarding drunk driving, law enforcement and prosecutors aggressively pursue drunk drivers on the road and in court.

 The administrative, financial, and criminal court penalties for a first-offense DWI include:

 - Potential jail time of up to six months

 - A license suspension of up to a year